jake-knerr/js-style-guide/README.md

-# Blotli JavaScript Style Guide <!-- omit in toc -->
+# JavaScript Style Guide <!-- omit in toc -->

-Welcome to Blotli's JavaScript Style Guide.
+Welcome to my JavaScript Style Guide.
 This guide aims to be a comprehensive description of Blotli's standards for JavaScript source code.
 Source code that adheres to the standards in this guide is written in _Blotli Style_.

 Although this guide is called a style guide, it focuses on more than simply aesthetic issues like formatting.
 It also provides design guidance — styling with a purpose.